Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 The staging of a patient is important in order to provide treatment of chronic leukaemia as per their requirements.
 Once the disease is detected, the patients are categorised and treated based on the stage of chronic leukaemia.

 The initial stage is the chronic stage of chronic leukaemia.
-About 80% of the patients who are diagnosed as Leukaemic are in this stage.
+About 80% of the patients who are diagnosed as leukaemia are in this stage.
 It is in this stage that the patient shows mild symptoms like fatigue, bone pain, hip/joint pain.
-Fatigue and tiredness is the most frequently experienced symptoms.
+Fatigue and tiredness are the most frequently experienced symptoms.

 Stem Cell Transplantation: The replacement of the defective bone marrow with the healthy bone marrow of either a donor or of self may be carried out.
 This cannot be done on all patients.
 It is the most tried out therapy for chronic leukaemia patients.

 What is the outcome of the treatment of chronic leukaemia?

 Before the usage of tyrosine kinase inhibitors, the prognosis of chronic leukaemia was a survival time of 3-5 years after diagnosis.